I took the Akgünler Denizcilik “VİA-MARE” ferry from Girne in Cyprus to Tasucu in Turkey.

 Then, walking through the port, trying to avoid the trucks, zero health and safety, onto the boat, up 3 flights of steps to the lounge and to my seat, B20:

 11:30 pm came and went.
 I tried to rest.
-I had 4 seats just for me.
-I dozed off a few times.
-The air was stuffy, the Turkish truck drivers snored and farted.
-At 2:30 am we were still in port.
+I managed to doze off a few times.
+The air was stuffy, and the seats were uncomfortable.
+The Turkish truck drivers snored and farted.
+We finally left at around 3 am.

 By 9 am, I was on a bus bound for Adana.